theeugenechong/tp/docs/UserGuide.md

 > ℹ️ A similar output should be observed when an employee is registered, with the output now showing 'employee' instead of 'admin'.
 >
-> 💡 Remember to record down your username and password somewhere (e.g. Sticky Notes, a password manager).
+> 💡 Just like when you are using any other app with a sign in feature, remember to record down your username and password somewhere (e.g. Sticky Notes, a password manager).

 ## Features for all users